quinnmax/situate/readme.md

 To run Situate, call `situate.experiment_run` with an experiment parameters file

-	situate.experiment_run( 'parameters_experiment_dogwalking_viz.json' );
+	situate.experiment_run( 'params_exp/dogwalking_pos_check.json' );

 # Defining a Situation

-Defining a new situation requires a file that defines the situation and set of positive training example images that have labels specifying the relevant objects in each image.
+Defining a new situation requires a file that specifies the objects in the situation.
+To train Situate to recognize the situation, you need a set of positive training example images that have labels specifying the relevant objects in each image.

 ### Situation definition file